 Why Is My Bathroom Light Fixture Not Working?

-How Can I Fix a Bathroom Light Fixture and a Bath Exhaust Fan that Stopped Working?
+How to Fix a Bathroom Light Fixture and a Bath Exhaust Fan that has Stopped Working.
 The Most Common Problems with Bathroom Light Fixtures and How You Can Fix Them.

 Fix a Bathroom Light Fixture

 Electrical Question: How can I fix a bathroom light fixture and exhaust fan that has stopped working?